 NOTE: No readmission shall be made after the cut off date (4th week in a 16 week semester) under any circumstances.
 The cut off date for granting readmission shall be reckoned from the date of commencement of classes for different courses as per the almanac communicated by the University every year.

-- 5) In the normal course of time a candidate is expected to complete M.Ed.
-Degree Course within two years from the date of admission. - 6) Whenever the syllabus is revised, the candidate reappearing shall be allowed for M.Ed.
-Degree examinations according to the old syllabus upto 2 years from the time of his/her admission. - 7) The 4-semester 2 -year course should be completed by a student within double duration of the normal course period (i.e. 4 years).
+5) Whenever the syllabus is revised, the candidate reappearing shall be allowed for M.Ed.
+Degree examinations according to the old syllabus upto 3 years from the time of his/her admission.